lissakariuki/super-rotary-phone/README.md

 # super-rotary-phone
-a html super web app
+a html super Dice platform.
+> Rotate @ your own risk